How Shannon Beador Is Handling Ex-Husband David's New Girlfriend

 Lesley added, "@David_Beador Happy Valentine's Day to the most kind, funny, motivated, loving & [hot] man!
 The sky is more blue & my coffee taste better with you in my life."

 Ultimately, a source tells E!
-News Shannon is "handling things very well" despite David's public romance.
+News that Shannon is "handling things very well" despite David's public actions.

 "Shannon feels that David should have tried to keep things private until the divorce was finalized," an insider shared with us.
 "It's a sore subject for the girls and Shannon is doing everything she can as a mother to be there for them during this transition."